Boeey History, Family Crest & Coats of Arms

 More recently, the parish of Forton in Staffordshire is home to a very distinguished branch of the this ancient family.
 "Aqualate Hall is a magnificent mansion, on the south side of a fine lake more than a mile in length, and half a mile in breadth, called Aqualate Meer; the house is surrounded by a spacious park and pleasure-grounds, adorned with plantations and some of the finest oak-trees in the county.
 This is the seat of Sir Thomas Fletcher Fenton Boughey, Bart., who is lord of the manor, and owner of nearly the whole parish."

 Important Dates for the Boeey family

 This web page shows only a small excerpt of our Boeey research.
 Another 107 words (8 lines of text) covering the years 1450, 1495, 1590, 1442, 1417, 1417 and 1419 are included under the topic Early Boeey History in all our PDF Extended History products and printed products wherever possible.

 Boeey Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Boeey family name include Boughey, Buffie, Boffey, Buffey, Boughie, Boffie, Boghey and many more.

 Early Notables of the Boeey family (pre 1700)

 Outstanding amongst the family at this time was Humphrey de Boghey of Staffordshire; and Geoffrey Bowhay of Bowhay (in the parish of Exminster, Devon.)
 His daughter, the heiress of his estates married Richard Denys (died 1442.)
 In 1417, Orleigh was occupied...
-Another 41 words (3 lines of text) are included under the topic Early Boeey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Boeey family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Boeey family to immigrate North America: James Boffey who landed in North America in 1764.